-Bret Hart on the Controversy behind Dropping the Belt to Hulk Hogan via Yokozuna at Wrestlemania 9
+Bret Hart on the Controversy behind Dropping the Belt to Hulk Hogan via Yokozuna at Wrestlemania IX

 Plus Hogan’s Flat-out Refusal to Put Hart over in a Match

-After a well-received feature on the Undertaker, your favorite source of weekly pro wrestling stories is back again for its 13th edition with a recount from Bret Hart on the controversial way he had to drop the belt to Hulk Hogan via Yokozuna at Caesar’s Palace, Wrestlemania 9.
-Even as a kid watching this on PPV, something didn’t sit right in the way Hogan picked up the belt in the roundabout way that he did.
+Your favorite source of weekly pro wrestling stories is back again with a recount from Bret Hart on the controversial way he had to drop the belt to Hulk Hogan via Yokozuna at Caesar’s Palace, Wrestlemania IX.
+Even as a kid watching this on pay-per-view, something didn’t sit right in the way Hogan picked up the belt in the roundabout way that he did.
 Now you can read about how this situation came to play, from Bret himself.

 “On April 2, 1993, [I] went to my room just in time to answer a call from Vince, who asked me to come to his suite to talk.I knocked on his door and he answered it with that goofy grin.
 We sat down, and Vince said, “This is what I want to do.
 I want you to drop the belt to Yoko tomorrow.”

 This was not what I had expected.
 I sat there dumbstruck as he went on to explain how Fuji would screw me by throwing salt in my face, blinding me.
 After Yoko was handed the belt, Hogan would rush to my aid and in some kind of roundabout way Hogan would end up winning the belt from Yoko right then and there!

 Like I was handing Vince my sword, I told him I appreciated everything he did for me and I’d do whatever he wanted.
 Vince said, “Don’t get bitter.
 I still have big plans for you.”
 Sound bites flashed through my mind of Vince assuring me that I was the long-term champion, and not to worry about Hogan, who still hadn’t even spoken to me yet.